Sheikh Hasina: Bangladesh democracy icon-turned-iron lady

 Bangladesh, one of the world's poorest countries when it gained independence from Pakistan in 1971, has grown an average of more than six percent each year since 2009.

-Poverty has plummeted and more than 95 percent of the country's 170 million people now have access to electricity, with per capita wealth overtaking India in 2021.
+Poverty has plummeted and more than 95 percent of the country's 170 million people now have access to electricity, with per capita income overtaking India in 2021.

 Hasina also received international acclaim for opening Bangladesh's doors to hundreds of thousands of Rohingya refugees fleeing a 2017 military crackdown in neighbouring Myanmar.